learn-co-curriculum/java-interface/README.md

 behaviors of its instances, while an interface describes behaviors that will be implemented by one or more classes.

-- An interface is never instantiated and do not have constructors.
+- An interface is never instantiated and does not have constructors.
 - An interface may define one or more abstract methods.
   - A method declared without a method body within an interface is implicitly public and abstract.
 - An interface may define constants.